gourbeyd/gourbeyd.github.io/_posts/2022-01-22-Knight-CTF.md

 ![image](https://user-images.githubusercontent.com/58165365/150390229-4b26b973-ff8c-4fce-a6c1-07b5eb6bc11c.png)

-`KCTF{A_ShARk_iN_tHe_WirE}`
+FLAG: `KCTF{A_ShARk_iN_tHe_WirE}`

 ## Find the Flag

 _Find the flag from the following file._

-Ok, so this challenge was also reatively easy to solve, I used the `strings` command to print out any NUL-terminated sequence of atlest 20 characters.
+Ok, so this challenge was also relatively easy to solve, I used the `strings` command to print out any NUL-terminated sequence of atlest 20 characters.
 (By default, its 4 characters).

 ```bash
 ➜  file file